Quaqqer/nekontrol/README.md

-# kattest - A kattis solution tester
+# nekontrol - A kattis solution tester

 This is a simple program that aims to compile, run and test kattis problems against local and sample input and output.